 How can you translate content and still save money?

 If you have colleagues who are native speakers, you can add them to projects as reviewers.
-This way, your colleagues don’t have to do the actual translation, and might actually have time to review if the translation suits your needs and uses official company terminology.
+This way, your colleagues don’t have to do the actual translation, and might actually have time to review whether the translation suits your needs and uses official company terminology.